 Publication Ethics and Malpractice Statement

-The publication of an article in a “double-blind peer-reviewed” journal is essential in the development of a consistent and respected network of knowledge.
+The publication of an article in a “double-blind peer-reviewed” proceeding/ journal is essential in the development of a consistent and respected network of knowledge.

 Ethical norms are very important to ensure the quality of scientific articles, the probity and credibility of the research results and, the credit that the authors receive for the published articles.

-Responsibilities of the editor/editorial board
+Responsibilities of the Editor/ Editorial board

-(1) Editors must secure a correct and unbiased, but also competent review by making sure of the double blindness of the review process, assigning submission to reviewers based on matching the research areas, and providing solutions to potential conflicts during the reviewers and authors while keeping each other’s identity undisclosed to its counterpart.
+(1) Editors must secure a correct and unbiased, but also competent review by making sure of the double blindness of the review process, assigning submissions to reviewers based on matching the research areas, and providing solutions to potential conflicts during the reviewers and authors while keeping each other’s identity undisclosed to its counterpart.

 (2) The main responsibility is to ensure an unbiased evaluation of the ethnic or geographic origin, gender, sexual orientation, and ethical or political beliefs.